MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-monitor.md

 #### Device behavior with a compliance setting in Error state

 When a setting for a compliance policy returns a value of **Error**, the compliance state of the device remains unchanged for up to seven days to allow time for the compliance calculation to complete correctly for that setting.
 Within those seven days, the device's existing compliance status continues to apply until the compliance policy setting evaluates as **Compliant** or **Not compliant**.
 If a setting still has a status of **Error** after seven days, the device becomes **Not compliant** immediately.
-Grace periods don't apply to compliance policies with a setting in an **Error** state.

 **Examples**: